sonicsleuth/nodejs-api-framework/README.md

 The data model provided is based on a User - Adding, Listing, Deleting, Updating DB Collections.

-The framework defines Middleware to isolate the HTTP Protocol Routes makning it cleaner to manage.
+The framework defines Middleware to isolate the HTTP Protocol Routes making it cleaner to manage.

 ## Packages Installed